- Anthony Cross and Julian Fosh are experienced investors who we rate highly

 - They have a robust investment process which has served investors well over the years

-- Long-term returns have been boosted by the managers' astute stock picking
+- Long-term returns have been boosted by the managers' ability to select companies with outstanding growth prospects

 - The fund features on the Wealth Shortlist of funds chosen by our analysts for their long-term performance potential

-How does this fund fit in a portfolio?
+How does the fund fit in a portfolio?

 The Liontrust UK Growth fund aims to grow your investment over the long run by investing in companies with unique advantages over the competition.
-We think it could be a good option for the UK section of a broader global investment portfolio.
+We think it could be a good UK option in a broader global investment portfolio.
 A focus on high-quality companies means the fund could work well alongside other funds investing in unloved UK companies with recovery potential.

-Anthony Cross and Julian Fosh are joint managers of the Liontrust Special Situations Fund.
-They've been at Liontrust for 24 and 13 years respectively, but both have three decades of experience analysing and investing in UK companies.
+Anthony Cross and Julian Fosh are joint managers of the Liontrust UK Growth fund.
+They've been at Liontrust since 1997 and 2008 respectively, but both have three decades of experience analysing and investing in UK companies.

 The duo also co-manage three other funds, which focus on different parts of the UK market but share the same investment process that underpins this one.
 Given the similarities in the way the four funds are managed, we think this is a reasonable workload.